-Roseman University has no university owned or controlled off-campus (non-campus) housing or recognized student organization housing and therefore do not use local police to monitor and record criminal activity at non-campus locations.
+Roseman University has no university owned or controlled off-campus (non-campus) housing or recognized student organization housing.
+Roseman University also does not have any non-campus locations of officially recognized student organizations therefore does not use local police to monitor and record criminal activity at non-campus locations.
 Facilities Management handles criminal matters on all university properties.

-Roseman University includes two Non-Campus locations; that are not owned, but are controlled by, the University.
+Roseman University includes two non-Campus locations; that are not owned, but are controlled by, the University.
 These sites include St. Rose and Delta Point.
 They are located in Henderson, NV and Las Vegas, NV, and as such, are included in the Henderson crime statistics.